|NCCP Transition document||Information on pricing,

 The coach training and courses already taken by coaches will continue to be part of the system.
 However, certification is now a renewable process.
-Previously somebody who took courses and achieved certain certification levels continued to hold that level forever, whether they actively coached or not, whether they were competent or not.
-A feature of the new NCCP is that Baseball Canada will renew the certification status of coaches every 3-5 years (to be defined for each context) upon the confirmation that the coach is actively coaching at that level / context and the coach has continued to take some continuing coaching education (such as attendance at regional conferences, coaching sessions or other development activities).
-Coaches who let their certification lapse will be able to re-enter the system by meeting certain criteria - such as a refresher session or update (may be on-line, or may be an update evaluation).
-If you continue to actively coach and attend an update sessions, you will maintain your certification.
+Previously, coaches who took courses and achieved certain certification levels continued to hold that level forever, whether they actively coached or not.
+Today, Baseball Canada renews certification only for coaches practicing continued education.
+These coaches earn Professional Development Points (PD) in a five-year cycle.
+To maintain your coach status to Certified Coach Renewed, certified coaches must be actively coaching at that level and achieve 20 PD pts.
+PD can be achieved by attending coach conferences, conventions, clinics, eLearning modules or other development activities years.
+Coaches who let their certification expire will be able to renew by meeting certain criteria - such as a refresher session or updating (may be on-line or may be an update evaluation).
+If you continue to actively coach and achieve PD requirements, you will maintain your certification.
 For more info Click Here.

 I hear the discussion of 'In Training', 'Trained' and 'Certified'.
 What do these mean to me?

-A feature of the new system is that the old status of 'Certified' is taking on a new meaning.
-Coaches will progress through different stages for each context in which they coach.
-The new system designates a coach as 'In Training' for a context when he enters the system and starts taking the units, then when the coach finishes the required modules that apply to that context they are designated as 'Trained'.
-To become 'Certified' then a coach goes through an evaluation process that will include completion of a Making Ethical Decisions module and testing (done completely on-line inter-actively), a review of a Coaching Portfolio or Workbook that you maintain and an observation session with a trained evaluator at a practice and/or competition.
+Coaches progress through different stages for each context in which they coach.
+Today’s system designates a coach as 'In Training' for a context when coach enters the system and starts taking training, then when the coach finishes requirements that apply to that context, they are designated as 'Trained'.
+To become 'Certified', a coach goes through additional training and an evaluation process that includes two eLearning modules (Making Ethical Decisions & Safe Sport), video packages, Portfolio tasks (done on-line inter-actively), and observation sessions with a trained evaluator at a practice and/or competition.